factorhouse/slipway/README.md

 Slipway is a [Clojure](https://clojure.org/) companion to embedded Jetty with Websocket support.

 Slipway configuration models Jetty instead of exposing a simplified DSL.
-This approach provides the means to leverage all of Jetty's capabilities if you require while providing sensible defaults for basic behaviour.
+This approach allows leverage of all Jetty capabilities while providing sensible defaults for basic behaviour.
 If in doubt, read the [Jetty docs](https://www.eclipse.org/jetty/documentation/jetty-10/).

 Use the [Community Edition](https://kpow.io/community/) of Kpow with our [local-repo](https://github.com/factorhouse/kpow-local) to see Slipway in action.